About Me

 In addition to the joyous work of launching Evangelina out into the world, creative nonfiction has been my most committed pursuit of late.
 I am actively collaborating on Picking Persimmons: Encounters with Midwestern Men, playing around with micro-memoirs about parenting and relationships, and writing reflective musings to accompany sunrise photos I took over five years while living next to Lake Wawasee in Syracuse, Indiana.
 I am tentatively calling the collection of musings Dawn at Dawn: Sunrise Reflections.

 Not to be forgotten, I continue to seek publication for my completed fiction manuscripts Jam on Bread: A Collection of Short Fictions and Born Beneath Pedro’s Sombrero: Tales from the National Association of Tourist Attraction Survivors.
-I am especially pleased that my Michigan State University colleague Dr. Margaret S. Morris and her WRA 370 Grammar and Copyediting students have been hard at work on Born Beneath Pedro’s Sombrero, providing a much needed refresher so that I can submit it to publishers with confidence in the summer of 2023.
+I am especially pleased that my Michigan State University colleague Dr. Margaret S. Morris and her WRA 370 Grammar and Copyediting students worked hard at editing Born Beneath Pedro’s Sombrero, providing a much needed refresher.
+After my own thorough edit, Pedro’s Sombrero is out circulating in search of a publisher.

-I am an assistant professor in Michigan State University’s Department of Writing, Rhetoric, and American Cultures where I have the honor of teaching students in First Year Writing.
-I am half of Unmeasured Words (currently on hiatus), a creative and business partnership with my spouse Bex Miller, and the founder and co-organizer of SwampFire Retreat, an annual retreat for writers and artists in Angola, Indiana.
-For twenty years, I was also an active member of the Society for the Study of Midwestern Literature, an organization which was important to my professional and creative growth.
+I am an assistant professor in Michigan State University’s Department of Writing, Rhetoric, and Cultures where I have the honor of teaching in the First-Year Writing Program.
+I am the founder and co-organizer of the SwampFire Retreat for Writers and Artists , and half of Unmeasured Words (currently on hiatus, but work I may one day return to).
+For twenty years, I was also an active member of the Society for the Study of Midwestern Literature, an organization which has been important to my professional and creative growth.